lucisgit/moodle-qformat_qml/README.md

 ### Installation ###

+Simple download the files as a .zip, upload to the Plugin Installation Wizard (Administration->Plugins->Install Plugins) and follow the instructions.

+**Manual Install**
 To install this plugin copy the qml folder into the "question->format" folder and update the database.
 You can do this by going to "Site administration->Notifications" and clicking upgrade database.